classroomLabs/plexus-ai-dev/README.md

 # ai-dev

-🤖 AI tips and guides for developers
+🤖 A.I. tips and guides for developers

-Read the docs and browse the (mostly AI generated) code at [https://github.com/AlbertoBasalo/ai-dev](https://github.com/AlbertoBasalo/ai-dev)
+Read the _docs_ and browse the (mostly AI generated) `code` at [https://github.com/AlbertoBasalo/ai-dev](https://github.com/AlbertoBasalo/ai-dev)

 ---